 These are the most frequently asked how to paint questions I receive in my inbox daily.
 My answer is – Yes! anything can be painted when you know how and what paint and products to use.

-With technology and paint formula improvements that have been introduced in the past decade – painting just about anything so that it has a lasting finish is possible.
+With technology and paint formula improvements that have been introduced in the past decade – you can paint just about any surface so that it has a long lasting finish.

-Here is a guide that will explain the steps on how to paint the most common surfaces and some not so common questions that readers have asked me about.
+Here is a painting guide that will explain the steps on how to paint the most common surfaces and some not so common questions that readers have asked me.
 I also included the products that I use and that can be easily found at your local hardware, paint, or home improvement store.
 You can also paint anything using DIY chalk paint.

 The only way paint should be applied is in light coats.
-It is better to have more light coats then fewer thicker ones.
+It is better to have more light coats than fewer thicker ones.
 This has to do with the chemistry of paint, thin coats wear much slower than thick coats, because they dry harder.

 Before you paint anything.
 Keep these three things in mind:

 1. Prep correctly and take the time to sand.
 No need to sand it to the bare wood with an electric sander.
 A 5 – 10 minute going over with medium grit sandpaper on a sanding block will do the trick.
 It can never hurt and will only help with adhesion.
 Sanding briefly over the surface before will save you hours of frustration later when you find the paint has not adhered.
 Sanding in between coats with a fine grit paper and cleaning the surface off with a tack cloth before applying the next coat will ensure a smooth finish.

 2. Only apply paint and primers in thin coats and let each one dry before applying the next coat.
 Use high quality brushes they may cost a bit more, but you will be rewarded with a smoother finish, plus if you take care of them, they can last for years.